Benjamin-Ortiz/Benjamin-Ortiz/README.md

 ## 👨🏽‍💻 About Me:
-<p> I am a Software Engineer with a heavy background in JavaScript, Python, React, Redux, MongoDB and HTML/CSS.<p>
+<p> I am a Softwaree Engineer with a heavy background in JavaScript, Python, React, Redux, MongoDB and HTML/CSS.<p>

 ### I'm also:
 - 🛩️ A Pilot.